 Building the 3 Characteristics of Effective Systems

 We tend to focus our interventions on observable elements and short-term results, which are ineffective and even harmful in the long run.
-In the book / full book summary, we explain how/why these 3 key characteristics are vital for long-term system effectiveness: resilience, self-organization and hierarchy.
+In our full 13-page summary, you’ll learn how/why these 3 key characteristics—resilience, self-organization and hierarchy—are vital for long-term system effectiveness.

 Overcoming Thinking Gaps

 We tend to get surprised by systems because we over-estimate how much we know and under-estimate how complex systems are.
-In the book / full Thinking in Systems summary, we elaborate on these common thinking gaps:
+Learn more about these common thinking gaps:

 • Adopting linear thinking in a non-linear world.